nextcloud/documentation/admin_manual/operations/considerations_on_monitoring.rst

 -------------

 The load balancer is monitoring the health of the application servers and is distributing the traffic in the optimal way.
-The application-servers are should additionally monitored to detect long lasting OS or hardware problems.
-Monitoring solutions like Nagos provide build in functionality to do this.
+The application-servers should also be monitored to detect long lasting OS or hardware problems.
+Monitoring solutions like Nagos provide built in functionality to do this.